How to Write a Handwritten Cover Letter

 - Please submit a resume with a handwritten cover letter.
 As our required documentation is very detailed, your handwriting is very important to us.

 - Please email or fax a handwritten cover letter and typed resume with Attn: Hiring Manager.

 You might be asked to submit one because the job involves writing, and your handwriting needs to be legible.
 It’s also a way to check out your spelling and grammar.

 Tips for Writing Handwritten Cover Letters

-As you can see from the last example if an employer is asking for something handwritten it’s important that your penmanship is perfect.
+As you can see from the last example, if an employer is asking for something handwritten, your penmanship must be perfect.
 Handwriting can seem like a lost art in a time when almost everything is done on a computer, so take the time to get it right.